-I'm really passionate about addressing this topic -- about sharing what I've learned when it comes to eating intuitively with food allergies -- because, after fighting my way through an eating disorder and disordered relationship with food, I'm not comfortable with another diet... even if the diet is "for my health".
+I'm really passionate about addressing this topic -- about sharing what I've learned when it comes to eating intuitively with food restrictions -- because, after fighting my way through an eating disorder and disordered relationship with food, I'm not comfortable with another diet... even if the diet is "for my health".

 I had learned that my mental and emotional well-being were important, maybe even just as important as my physical health.
 Living a life that felt controlled by food... living in a mind that could think of nothing besides losing weight before the next big event or counteracting something I'd just ate... this wasn't the way I wanted things to go anymore.